 entry means an entry in lotto using Play Online, the Lotterywest App, a self-serve kiosk, another approved channel, device or mechanism, or entry in accordance with rule 4;

-player means a person who has a Lotterywest membership;
+player means a person who has a Lotterywest membership and enters lotto online;

-player’s account has the meaning given in rule 41;

 prize means a prize for an entry;

-registration means a Lotterywest membership registration.

 [Rule 37 amended: Gazette 4 Oct 2017 p.
-5115.]
+5115; 6 Nov 2020 p.
+4159.]

 38. Relevant rules of lotto unaffected